20 Activities Of Diversity And Inclusion In The Workplace

 - Let two team members be on the spotlight, facing one another.

-- The rest of the team will call out things like place of birth, staple food, hair color, and even religion, which might signify that one person is different from the other.
+- The rest of the team will call out things like place of birth, staple food, hair color, and even religion.

 - Instruct the two team members to take a step apart when they have a difference.
 Similarly, when they have a similarity, they can step back together.